Winter Haven, Florida: 19th century

 In 1819, after the signing of the Adams-Onís Treaty, the United States gained control of Florida.
 The first American or European settlers in the area were encouraged to settle there by the Armed Occupation Act of 1842.

 During the 1840s and 1850s, the United States government conducted the first surveys of the area.
 Henry Washington conducted the first survey of the area in 1843.
 In 1849, Dr. John Westcott completed an extensive survey of the area, including mapping many of the local lakes.
 The first maps of the area were published by the United States government in 1854.
 In 1883, Henry Haines working for Henry Plant and the Plant System, successfully built the first railroad across Polk County, passing just north of Winter Haven.
 Lake Haines, in Winter Haven, was named after Haines, who served as a colonel in the Confederate States Army.

 The arrival of the railroad created the first real growth in area.
-The area was platted in 1884 and would first be known as Harris Corners.
+The area was platted from 1884 to 1885, and would first be known as Harris Corners.
 This name was in reference to F.A.K.
 Harris, who opened the first mercantile store in the area around this time.
 The name Winter Haven was later suggested, in reference to the area's pleasant climate.

 Early 20th century

-By the end of the century, the population grew to approximately 400 and in 1911, the City of Winter Haven was incorporated.
+By the end of the century, the population grew to approximately 400 and on June 22, 1911, the City of Winter Haven was officially incorporated as a town.
 The Chain of Lakes canals were begun in 1915.
 The first Florida boom took place in the 1920s as towns sprang up all over the peninsula.
 Florida's potential as a place to live and a place to visit was first realized in the 1920s, but the Great Depression slowed growth until after World War II.
+On November 27, 1923, Winter Haven was officially reincorporated from a town to a city.
 Winter Haven Hospital was founded in 1926 and has been in the city ever since.

 During this period, the population of Winter Haven began to grow substantially.
 Many beautiful single-family homes were built in Winter Haven at this time in the colonial revival style.
 Over 50 these homes are on the National Register of Historic Places today.
 They are noted for their architectural style and grace.
 Most of these historic homes are located in the Interlaken neighborhood.
 There are four historic districts in Winter Haven.
 They are Interlaken, Pope Avenue, Winter Haven Heights, and the downtown area.